 William Orton, third Commissioner, served July 1, 1865, to October 31, 1865.
 Born and schooled in rural western New York, he later attended the Normal School in Albany to complete his education.
-He graduated with honors, taught school in Geneva, N.Y., clerked in a book store there, and became a partner in the business that later was liquidated (1851) when it was moved to New York City.
+He graduated with honors, taught school in Geneva, N.Y., clerked in a book store there, and became a partner in the business which later was liquidated (1851) when it was moved to New York City.
 Orton secured a job with a publishing company, became active in Republican politics, and was elected to the City Council.
-In 1862, he was appointed a Collector of Internal Revenue for the city, a position in which he showed such lished the Journal of Telegraphy.
+In 1862, he was appointed a Collector of Internal Revenue for the city, a position in which he showed such great executive ability that he was made Commissioner of Internal Revenue in Washington, but ill-health prompted his resignation after brief service.
+He soon became president of the United States Telegraph Company, then moved (1866) to the vice-presidency and presidency of the Western Union Telegraph Company where he introduced the money order system, lowered night rates, and established the Journal of Telegraphy.
 At the time of his death in 1878 in New York City, he also was president of several other telegraph companies.
-William Orton's signature is found on the 1871-78 telegraph frank stamps of Western Union (Scott 16T1-8); his portrait is on the 2 ounce Tobacco Strip stamps, Series of 1875 (Springer TG51 and following, Figure 28).
-Figure 29 shows Orton's signature on a Telegraph stamp.
+William Orton's signature is found on the 1871-78 telegraph frank stamps of Western Union (Scott 16T1-8); his portrait is on the 2 ounce Tobacco Strip stamps, Series of 1875 (Springer TG51 and following).
+Figure 13 shows Orton's signature on a Telegraph stamp.